Data pruning and neural scaling laws: fundamental limitations of score-based algorithms: Experiments

 Through our theoretical analysis, we have concluded that \CBPA\ algorithms are generally non-consistent.
 This effect is most pronounced when the compression level $r$ is small.
 In this case, the loss landscape can be significantly altered due to the change in the data distribution caused by the pruning procedure.
 Given a \CBPA\ algorithm, we argue that this alteration in distribution will inevitably affect the performance of the model trained on the pruned subset, and for small $r$, \random~pruning becomes more effective than the \CBPA\ algorithm.
-We formalize this intuition in the following hypothesis.

-\begin{hypothesis} Given a \CBPA\ algorithm, the performance of the model trained on the pruned dataset becomes worse than that of a model trained on a randomly pruned dataset in the range $r < r_0$ (for some $r_0$).
-Applying EC or AC (with an appropriate choice of $\alpha$) to the \CBPA\ algorithm should mitigate this issue. \end{hypothesis}